 The accreditations a lab chooses to obtain can depend on several factors.
 The scope of tests the laboratory performs may dictate what accreditations are best suited.
 The scope can include various subfields of Construction Materials Testing (CMT) to include cement, concrete, masonry, soil, rock, aggregate, asphalt mixtures, and steel.
 The accreditation required by a local jurisdiction or project specifications may drive the selection of the agency as well.
 Some of the accreditation agencies include AASHTO re:source (formerly AMRL), CCRL (Cement and Concrete Reference Laboratory), A2LA (American Association for Laboratory Accreditation), NVLAP (National Voluntary Laboratory Accreditation Program), ISO 17025, CMEC (Construction Materials Engineering Council) and USACE (United States Army Corps of Engineers).
 These agencies are typically used by labs performing testing for geotechnical and materials engineering services.

-Terracon’s national laboratory resources allow us to process large volumes of test specimens quickly, reducing risk of delays to your critical project schedule.
-And, with a local presence, we have in depth familiarity with materials and specifications of numerous local, state, and federal agencies.
+Terracon owns, operates, and maintains one of the largest networks of accredited and validated labs of any geotechnical engineering firm in the U.S. Terracon’s national laboratory resources allow us to process large volumes of test specimens quickly, accurately, and reliably, reducing risk of delays to your critical project schedule.
+And, with a local presence, we have in-depth familiarity with materials and specifications of numerous local, state, and federal agencies.

 Linda G. Dobkins, P.E., P.G., is a Senior Engineer in Terracon’s Cheyenne, WY office.
 She has more than 17 years of experience in construction materials testing services in the western region of the U.S. Linda also performs Internal Quality Audits for Terracon’s laboratories throughout the Western Operating Group.